syncfusion-content/javascript-docs/js/Diagram/Node.md

 ## Create Node

-Node is created from JSON data and added to the **Diagram** model using diagram model’s **node** property.
-The node’s name must be unique.
-The following code illustrates how to create a node and add it to the **Diagram.**
+Node is created from JSON data and added to the Diagram model using diagram model’s `node` property.
+The `node`’s `name` must be unique.
+The following code illustrates how to create a node and add it to the Diagram.

 {% highlight js %}
 //create a node with default shape (Rectangle)